bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle.md

 But at the end, you have six addresses that are unlinked.
 So here is the, in the paper it's explained.
 So you can see in the top right, Alice has this layered encryption and she passes off to Bob who decrypts, who passes it off to Charlie, decrypts and you can see this sort of mixed network.
-Yeah and on the bottom left you have a CoinJoin that's been signed, on the bottom right you have a coin join that's not been signed because someone tampered with the addresses and added an invalid address to the CoinJoin.
+Yeah and on the bottom left you have a CoinJoin that's been signed, on the bottom right you have a CoinJoin that's not been signed because someone tampered with the addresses and added an invalid address to the CoinJoin.
 So the big thing to talk about with CoinJoin...

-Adam Gibson: 00:16:54
+Adam Fiscor: 00:16:54

 Sorry Aviv, can I show my code that maybe you understand it better based on that?
 I am sharing my screen, right?